 The sandstorm that decided to linger around the UAE caused us to alter our plans again.
 Instead of the desert safari we decided to head over to the infamous Gold and Spice Souks.
 A souk is a traditional market.
 There are tons of deals to be made and things to see at a souk.

 The Gold and Spice Souks are located in Deira, Dubai’s commercial business area.
 A quick taxi ride from Downtown Dubai left us in a very crowded area.
 People everywhere!
-The taxi driver instructed us to go through the revolving door to get into the souk area.
+The taxi driver instructed us to go through the revolving doors to get into the souk area.
 Upon going through the doors we were inside a small jewelry area.
 We walked a bit and found ourselves outside.

 This area of Dubai is very different then the rest.
 It looks older and rundown.
 Dubai is a very safe place, but that isn’t a place I would want to be late at night, based off the way it looks.
 There is an open walkway with tons of jewelry stores and benches to sit down.
 As you walk down the main corridor there are narrow alleyways.
 Down these narrow paths are tons of stores, some are open air and some are inclosed.